nf-core/sarek/docs/usage.md

 nextflow run download_cache.nf --cadd_cache </path/to/CADD/cache> --cadd_version <CADD version> --genome <GENOME>
 ```

-### How to set sarek up to use sentieon

-#### Sentieon

-Sentieon is a commercial solution to process genomics data with high computing efficiency, fast turnaround time, exceptional accuracy, and 100% consistency.

-Please refer to the [nf-core/configs](https://github.com/nf-core/configs#adding-a-new-pipeline-specific-config) repository on how to make a pipeline-specific configuration file based on the [munin-sarek specific configuration file](https://github.com/nf-core/configs/blob/master/conf/pipeline/sarek/munin.config).

-Or ask us on the [nf-core Slack](http://nf-co.re/join/slack) on the following channels: [#sarek](https://nfcore.slack.com/channels/sarek) or [#configs](https://nfcore.slack.com/channels/configs).

-#### Alignment

-> Sentieon BWA matches BWA-MEM with > 2X speedup.

-This tool is enabled by default within `Sarek` if both `--sentieon` and `--step mapping` are specified.

-#### Germline SNV/INDEL Variant Calling - DNAseq

-> Precision FDA award-winning software.
-> Matches GATK 3.3-4.1, and without down-sampling.
-> Results up to 10x faster and 100% consistent every time.

-This tool is enabled within `Sarek` if both `--sentieon` and `--tools DNAseq` are specified.

-#### Germline SNV/INDEL Variant Calling - DNAscope

-> Improved accuracy and genome characterization.
-> Machine learning enhanced filtering producing top variant calling accuracy.

-This tool is enabled within `Sarek` if both `--sentieon` and `--tools DNAscope` are specified.

-#### Somatic SNV/INDEL Variant Calling - TNscope

-> Winner of ICGC-TCGA DREAM challenge.
-> Improved accuracy, machine learning enhanced filtering.
-> Supports molecular barcodes and unique molecular identifiers.

-This tool is enabled within `Sarek` if both `--sentieon` and `--tools TNscope` are specified.

-#### Structural Variant Calling

-> Germline and somatic SV calling, including translocations, inversions, duplications and large INDELs

-This tool is enabled within `Sarek` if both `--sentieon` and `--tools DNAscope` are specified.

-## Troubleshooting & FAQ

 ### Spark related issues

 If you have problems running processes that make use of Spark such as `MarkDuplicates`.